Applying for Financial Aid

 • Pell-eligible students are eligible at less than half-time status.

 • During the summer, only Federal Pell Grant funds (for eligible undergraduate students) and Federal Direct Student Loans are available.
-No University Scholarships are honored during the summer.
+No undergraduate University Scholarships are honored during the summer.
 Scholarship funds received in the summer will reduce fall and spring eligibility.

 • You may need to complete additional loan requirements to borrow during the summer.
 Those requirements will be communicated once you accept the aid offer.